Oh hi! I didn’t see you there. Come on in, have a seat.

 Along with Facebook designer Tim Quirino, he co-founded of Geekadelphia, a hyperlocal blog in Philadelphia, covering all-that-is-geek in the City of Brotherly Love.
 In 2011, he co-founded the Philadelphia Geek Awards with the Academy of Natural Sciences, a ceremony honoring local geeks.
 He’s since handed off the blog and the show to his friends back in town.

 Eric holds a B.A. in English from Kean University and an M.A. in English from Arcadia University, two schools he adores.
-He uses those fancy degrees to teach composition and mentor MFA students at Rosemont College and Arcadia University.
+He uses those fancy degrees to teach composition and mentor MFA students at Arcadia University.
 He’s taught at a number of colleges, including Peirce College, Holy Family University, and Montgomery County College.
 His Mom keeps his degrees hanging in his childhood home, and won’t give them back.